Synulux/Synulux/README.md

 # Hey there!

+Hey there!
 I'm Sandy Stone, also known as Synulux.
-As a programming enthusiast, I have a deep passion for technology and all things related.
-My interest in this field has led me to explore a range of topics, from software development to the latest advancements in the tech industry.

-Aside from my love for programming, I also enjoy keeping up with the latest trends and discovering new ways to enhance my skills and knowledge.
-Whether you want to know more about my interests or connect with me on a professional level, I am active on various social networks.
-Don't hesitate to reach out and connect with me, I would love to hear from you.
+My love for programming and technology has been a big part of who I am.
+I've always been curious about how things work, and this curiosity has led me to dive deep into the world of computer science.

+Over the years, this passion has not only helped me build technical skills but has also been a huge part of my personal growth.
+I've explored many things, from creating simple backend interfaces to taking on more challenging projects.
+Each new challenge has taught me something valuable and helped me become better at what I do.

+I believe that my persistence, which started when I was young, and my willingness to face new challenges have been crucial to what I've achieved so far.
+These experiences have shaped me into the person I am today, and I treasure each one, knowing that the journey has been just as important as the results.

 ## Overview

-Here is a bit of information about me:
+I described a lot about myself in the previous paragraphs, so here's a summary with some extra details:

 - **Name:** Sandy Stone
-- **Usernames:** Synulux
+- **Username:** Synulux
 - **Native country:** Panama
 - **Native language:** Spanish
-- **Known languages:** English (commonly used)
+- **Known languages:** English (used primarily)
+- **Interests:** Technology & computer science

 ## Skills

-Surely I have some other skills that I have not yet been able to experience yet, however, here are some of my current ones:
+Day after day I try to improve my skills and also to look for new ways to improve myself.
+For now, some of my skills are:

+1. **Programming** (approximately 6 years since `09/04/2024`)
+1. **Interface designing** (in conjunction with programming)
-1. **Programming/coding**
+1. **Managing projects**
 1. **Translation**
-1. **Interface designing & development**
-1. **Managing projects**